Back to Arizona

 What This Bill Does

-• Requires the political subdivision to notify property owners at least 60 days before consolidation and provide an opportunity for public comment.
+• Requires a political subdivision to notify affected property owners and to provide for public comment.

 Limits and Unknowns